'Godzilla x Kong: The New Empire" roars to an $80 million box office opening

 LOS ANGELES — (AP) — The Godzilla-King Kong combo stomped on expectations as " Godzilla x Kong: The New Empire " roared to an $80 million opening on 3,861 North American screens, according to Sunday studio estimates.

-Projections had put the the opening weekend of “Godzilla x Kong: Frozen Empire” at closer to $50 million.
+Projections had put the the opening weekend of “Godzilla x Kong: The New Empire,” which sees the monsters teaming up instead of squaring up, at closer to $50 million.

+“It’s a cinematic event, and we’re seeing these iconic characters doing things we’ve never seen them do before,” said Mary Parent, chairman of worldwide production for Legendary.
+“There’s big swaths of the film that don’t have any dialogue, where we put you with the characters, it’s a very mythic experience.”

 Last week's No. 1 at the box office, " Ghostbusters: Frozen Empire," was second with $15.7 million for a two-week total of $73.4 million.